zerotouch-naveed/ewarranty/NEW_SCHEMA_DOCUMENTATION.md

 2. **User Assignment**: Access to specific users and their subordinates
 3. **Hierarchy Assignment**: Access to users up to a certain hierarchy level

-## Key Management Restrictions
+## Wallet Management Restrictions

-### Who Can Perform Key Operations
+### Who Can Perform Wallet Operations
-- ✅ **Main Company Owners & Employees**: Full key management
+- ✅ **Main Company Owners & Employees**: Full Wallet management
 - ✅ **White-label Owners & Employees**: Within their hierarchy
 - ✅ **Legacy Users (TSM, ASM, etc.)**: Within their hierarchy
-- ❌ **ALL Support Employees**: Cannot perform ANY key operations
+- ❌ **ALL Support Employees**: Cannot perform ANY Wallet operations

-### Key Operations Restricted for Support Employees
+### Wallet Operations Restricted for Support Employees
-1. **Transfer Keys**: Moving keys between users
+1. **Transfer Wallet Amount**: Moving Wallet Amount between users
-2. **Allocate Keys**: Giving keys to subordinates
+2. **Allocate Wallet Amount**: Giving Wallet Amount to subordinates
-3. **Revoke Keys**: Taking keys back from users
+3. **Revoke Wallet Amount**: Taking Wallet Amount back from users
-4. **Use Keys**: Creating warranties (support can create on behalf of retailers)
+4. **Use Wallet Amount**: Creating warranties (support can create on behalf of retailers)

 ### What Support Employees CAN Do
-- View key history (if permitted)
+- View Wallet history (if permitted)
-- Create customers using retailer's keys (on behalf of retailer)
+- Create customers using retailer's Wallet Amount (on behalf of retailer)
-- View key allocation data for reporting
+- View Wallet allocation data for reporting
-- Assist with key-related issues (but not perform operations)
+- Assist with Wallet-related issues (but not perform operations)

 ## Hierarchy and Access Control